OpenDataLiteracy/WSL-AMF/PlanofWork.md

 I will be in regular contact with Kathleen Sullivan and will store all files created for the project on github.

 ## Milestones
-Create a general timeline for completing each of the deliverables that you listed above.
+*Create a general timeline for completing each of the deliverables that you listed above.
 After you have settled on a timeline with feedback from your mentor, you should enter these as `Milestones` in Github's `Issues` tracker.
-Each task that you perform or plan to perform can then be files as an issue that is attached to a specific milestone.
+Each task that you perform or plan to perform can then be files as an issue that is attached to a specific milestone.*

 ### Milestone #1
-- Task & Estimated Date of Completion
+- Literature Review *Date of Completion*
-- Task & Estimated Date of Completion
+- Task & Estimated *Date of Completion*
 - ...

 ### Milestone #2
+- Identify variables for data and metadata quality assessment *Date of Completion*
-- Task & Estimated Date of Completion
+- Assess datasets *Date of Completion*
+- Summarize assessment data *Date of Completion*

+### Milestone #3
+- Draft survey/interview questions *Date of Completion*
+- Send out survey or contact interviewees *Date of Completion*
-- Task & Estimated Date of Completion
+- Complete survey/interviews *Date of Completion*
-- ...
+- Analyze and summarize survey/interview data *Date of Completion*

+### Milestone #4
+- Propose factors behind circulation rates based on literature review *Date of Completion*
+- Assess datasets for those factors *Date of Completion*
+- Analyze and summarize assessment data *Date of Completion*

+### Milestone #5
+- Create state data portal evaluation form *Date of Completion*
+- Evaluate other state data portals *Date of Completion*
+- Analyze and summarize evaluation data *Date of Completion*

-### Milestone #
+### Milestone #6
-- ...
+- Write report *Date of Completion*

 ## Changes to the work plan
 Document date and change of work plan here.